szwedkarol/Python_WTP/README.md

 Full task description is available in Polish [here](./task_desc.png)

 ---
-Copyright of the task's description and resources: MIM UW.
+Copyright of the task's description: MIM UW.